QuiltMC/rfcs/structure/0006-governance.md

 the idea of an "administrative board" has some downsides.
 A member of the board who is asked to step down may simply refuse to relinquish any resources they control.
 For this reason, personal character needs to be a high priority when electing members to the board, so that such a situation can be avoided.
+This can also be avoided by keeping the roles of the administrative board purely as steering and oversight and delegate ownerships to other relevant teams, such as Infrastructure.